FC Volga Ulyanovsk

 FC Volga Ulyanovsk (ФК «Во́лга» Улья́новск) is a professional association football club based in Ulyanovsk, Russia.
-In the 2022–23 season, it will play in the second-tier Russian First League.
+It will return to the second-tier Russian First League for the 2025–26 season.

 Their reserve team FC Volga-d Ulyanovsk used to play professionally as FC Energiya Ulyanovsk.

 History

 In 2008, they were relegated to the Russian Second Division 2009 after they finished 17th in Russian First Division.
 In December 2008, Volga signed a partnership agreement with Floriana FC of Malta, the most successful club in Maltese football.

 On 4 June 2022, the last day of the 2021–22 season, Volga secured the first place in their FNL2 group and promotion for the 2022–23 season to the second-tier FNL.
+Volga was relegated after one season in the second tier.

+On 8 June 2025, Volga secured promotion to the Russian First League.